hkuwana/yana-data/README.md

 # Enhanced Brain Analysis

-This repository contains comprehensive analysis of brain region data with enhanced visualizations and individual brain value tracking.
+This repository contains comprehensive analysis of brain region data with enhanced visualizations, individual brain value tracking, and complete data reproducibility.
 This project is open source and freely available under the MIT License.

 ## Overview